 ASMO’s contribution to maternal and child health and family planning demonstrates the complementary role that social marketing plays in fragile states.

 “In a fragile context where the public health system may not be operating efficiently throughout the country, it is even more important for there to be alternative sources of supply.
-Social marketing is one method to compliment the public sector system.
+Social marketing is one method to complement the public sector system.
 If ASMO is unable to continue its social marketing programs nearly a quarter of people who use contraceptives in Afghanistan will not be able to do so,” Ganesan explains.
 “This research speaks to why it is so important to continue social marketing, shows value of USAID’s investment, and demonstrates what a fantastic job ASMO has done in a very challenging context.”

 Read the full brief to learn more about ASMO’s contribution to health outcomes in Afghanistan.